skip to content

 Logical Security

-Casepoint supports single-sign-on capability for organizations that utilize Microsoft Active Directory Federation Services.
+Casepoint supports single sign-on support capability for organizations that utilize Microsoft Active Directory Federation Services.

 Operational Security